 5. Even when pollination is effective, kernel abortion or cessation can occur right after flowering, in the blister and milk stages, if drought stress continues.

-Under extreme drought and heat stress, plants may be barren, with no ears being formed at all, but that is unlikely to occur in Kansas this year.
+Under extreme drought and heat stress, plants may be barren, with no ears being formed at all.

 Figure 3.
 Leaf rolling in corn under drought stress during early reproductive stages.